Wacom Feel™ Multi-Touch API

 WMTCapabilityFlagsRawAvailable:

-If this flag is set, the device supports raw data and raw data can be read.
+If this flag is set, the device supports raw data and raw

 WMTCapabilityFlagsBlobAvailable:

-If this flag is set, the device supports blob data and blob data can be read.
+If this flag is set, the device supports blob data and blob

 WMTCapabilityFlagsSensitivityAvailable:

-This structure contains the physical and logical capabilities of a multi-touch device.
+This structure contains the physical and logical

 typedef struct WacomMTCapability